kaesluder/task-list-api/ada-project-docs/wave_06.md

 }
 ```

-### TODO Getting Tasks of One Goal: No Matching Goal
+### DONE Getting Tasks of One Goal: No Matching Goal

 Given that no goals exist,